The western side of St Mary Cray, north of Orpington

 At its 2013 inspection, Ofsted judged Poverest primary school to require improvement in several areas.
 The school then underwent a complete change of senior leadership and was rated ‘good’ on its next inspection, in October 2014.

 In 2016 Whelan Homes built eight houses in a corner of the grounds of a Thames Water pumping station.
-Shown in the photograph at the top of the page,* the properties line one side of the newly created Blackthorn Grove.
+Shown in the photograph above,* the properties line one side of the newly created Blackthorn Grove.
 Bellefield Road also has recently built houses while Marion Crescent has “a stunning collection of brand new one and two bedroom contemporary apartments.”

 Postcode area: Orpington BR5